 Mobile platforms provide oceanographers the means to deploy sensors and move them through space, both horizontally and vertically.
 OOI uses propeller-driven Autonomous Underwater Vehicles (AUVs) and buoyancy-driven gliders to meet the requirements for oceanographic sampling.

-A fleet of Autonomous Underwater Vehicles (AUVs) will be used to collect data in the general vicinity of the Pioneer Array.
-AUVs will operate unattended for extended durations, utilizing docking stations at the base of Pioneer Array EOM moorings to offload data and recharge batteries between missions.
+Two Autonomous Underwater Vehicles (AUVs) will be used to collect data in the general vicinity of the Pioneer Array.
+AUVs will operate unattended for extended durations, utilizing docking stations at the base of Pioneer Array Surface Moorings to offload data and recharge batteries between missions.

 » Pioneer Array AUVs

 Underwater gliders are autonomous vehicles that profile vertically by controlling buoyancy and move horizontally on wings.
-Within the CGSN, gliders will be employed for three general purposes: providing horizontal context to horizontally fixed platforms, providing adaptive sampling capability and communicating with subsurface instruments and relaying their data to shore via their satellite telemetry.
+Within the CGSN,gliders will be employed for four general purposes: providing horizontal context to horizontally fixed platforms, providing adaptive sampling capability, acting in the mode of a profiling glider, collecting measurements in the uppermost water column, and communicating with subsurface instruments and relaying their data to shore via their satellite telemetry.

 » Global gliders